Rubber Soul: Studio aesthetic and sounds

 Lennon recalled that Rubber Soul was the first album over which the Beatles took control in the studio and made demands rather than accept standard recording practices.
 According to Riley, the album reflects "a new affection for recording" over live performance.
 Author Philip Norman similarly writes that, with the Beatles increasingly drawn towards EMI's large cache of "exotic" musical instruments, combined with their readiness to incorporate "every possible resource of the studio itself" and Martin's skills as a classical arranger, "Implicitly, from the very start, this [music] was not stuff intended to be played live on stage."

 According to Barry Miles, a leading figure in the UK underground whom Lennon and McCartney befriended at this time, Rubber Soul and its 1966 follow-up, Revolver, were "when [the Beatles] got away from George Martin, and became a creative entity unto themselves".
 In 1995, Harrison said that Rubber Soul was his favourite Beatles album, adding: "we certainly knew we were making a good album.
 We did spend more time on it and tried new things.
 But the most important thing about it was that we were suddenly hearing sounds that we weren't able to hear before."

 During the sessions, McCartney played a solid-body Rickenbacker 4001 bass guitar, which produced a fuller sound than his hollow-body Hofner.
 The Rickenbacker's design allowed for greater melodic precision, a characteristic that led McCartney to contribute more intricate bass lines.
 For the rest of his Beatles career, the Rickenbacker would become McCartney's primary bass for studio work.
-Harrison used a Fender Stratocaster for the first time, most notably in his lead guitar part on "Nowhere Man".
+Harrison used a Fender Stratocaster for the first time, such as on his lead guitar part on "Nowhere Man".
 The variety in guitar tones throughout the album was also aided by Harrison and Lennon's use of capos, such as in the high-register parts on "If I Needed Someone" and "Girl".

 A sitar (top) and a Mannborg harmonium.
 Along with fuzz bass and varispeed-treated piano, these instruments were among the unusual sounds the band used for the first time during the Rubber Soul sessions.

 On Rubber Soul, the Beatles departed from standard rock and roll instrumentation, particularly in Harrison's use of the Indian sitar on "Norwegian Wood".
 Having been introduced to the string instrument on the set of the 1965 film Help!, Harrison's interest was fuelled by fellow Indian music fans Roger McGuinn and David Crosby of the Byrds, partway through the Beatles' US tour.
 (Note: McGuinn later likened the exchange of ideas between British and American musicians during the mid 1960s to an "international code going back and forth through records".)
 Music journalist Paul Du Noyer describes the sitar part as "simply a sign of the whole band's hunger for new musical colours", but also "the pivotal moment of Rubber Soul".
 The Beatles also made use of harmonium during the sessions, marking that instrument's introduction into rock music.